petroemil/Rx.Book/Draft.md

     .Sum();
 ```

 Thanks to the `AsParallel()` operator the whole query operation will run in parallel.
-Just think about what would you do if this requirement would come up after only having the original implementation in place.
+Just think about what you would do if this requirement would come up after only having the original implementation in place.

 LINQ is actually more than these language elements, there is actual language level support to write query expressions, but that's not really important from this book's point of view.
 What is important that LINQ is a smart combination of the aforementioned underlying language features, and a huge set of predefined extension methods for various types.
-One of those many types is the `IEnumerable<T>` class, but LINQ has very similar extension methods for other types of datasources, like relational databases (LINQ to SQL), XML (LINQ to XML), or in a way if we want to think about it that way events (LINQ to Events), which leads us to Rx.
+One of those many types is the `IEnumerable<T>` class, but LINQ has very similar extension methods for other types of data sources, like relational databases (LINQ to SQL), XML (LINQ to XML), or in a way if we want to think about it that way events (LINQ to Events), which leads us to Rx.

 ## LINQ vs Rx

 | LINQ (to Objects) | Rx |
 | ---: | :--- |
 | Can work with collections and it works on enumerable types, which means that it builds on the enumerator design pattern which is represented by the `IEnumerable<T>` and the `IEnumerator<T>` interfaces | Works with observable types, which means it builds on the observer design pattern which is represented by the `IObservable<T>` and `IObserver<T>` interfaces |
 | Represents a *polling* technique, as internally we keep polling the `MoveNext()` method on the `IEnumerator` for new elements in the collection.
-We ask the system for the next element | Represents a *push* technique, as internally the `IObservable` object keeps a reference to the subscribed `IObserver` and calls it's `OnNext()` callback method when some event occurs.
+We ask the system for the next element | Represents a *push* technique, as internally the `IObservable` object keeps a reference to the subscribed `IObserver` and calls its `OnNext()` callback method when some event occurs.
 The system notifies us if there is a new element available
 | Takes a collection and allows you to transform, filter, order, group and do many more operations on it and returns the modified collection | Takes a source event stream and transforms, filters, orders, groups and does many more operations on it, and returns the modified event stream |
 | Is a collection of extension methods for the `IEnumerable<T>` interface | Is a collection of extension methods for the `IObservable<T>` interface |